youthy/vimerl-complete/README.md

 in vim to install.

-2. or just download and put extract directory `vimerl-complete` into your plugin directory.

 ## Usage
 1. This plugin parse offical docs on [erldocs](http://erldocs.com/). please download a version which you need and extract into your